EslamHassan0/Eventora/README.md

 - Advanced admin dashboard
 - Enhanced user experience

----

-## 🤝 Contributions

-Contributions and suggestions are welcome!
-Feel free to open issues or submit pull requests.

 > Built with care to simplify event management through a scalable and modern architecture.